New Mexico State Police: Officer wounded in shooting near Edgewood

 "I feel like we are here more often than we should be," Johnson said.
 "If you sense the disgust or frustration in my voice, you would be correct."

-The officer was treated at a hospital in Albuquerque, state police said in a Twitter post, adding the officer's condition was stable.
+The officer was treated at a hospital in Albuquerque, state police said in a Twitter post.

 Johnson said the officer had responded to a call for service from a clerk at a Mr. Gas Mart at the intersection of N.M.
 333 and N.M.
 334 in Edgewood around 8:15 a.m.